-In September 2007 Israel bombed a plutonium nuclear reactor aiming to build fuel rods that could be converted into nuclear weapons-grade plutonium.
-This was a project directly with the assistance of North Korea confirmed by photographs and intelligence showing North Korean scientists working in the facility.
+In September 2007, Israel bombed a plutonium nuclear reactor aiming to build fuel rods that could be converted into nuclear weapons-grade plutonium.
+This project was tied directly to the assistance of North Korea.
+It was confirmed by photographs and intelligence showing North Korean scientists working in the facility.

-A February 2008 report of the National Council of Resistance of Iran (NCRI) stated North Korean-Iranian collaboration in nuclear warheads development at secret sites in Iran.
+A February 2008 report of the National Council of Resistance of Iran (NCRI) stated North Korean-Iranian collaboration in nuclear warheads development was taking place at secret sites in Iran.

 “Since radical Middle East regimes face arms embargoes from Western sources of military technology, and China and Russia can only supply up to a point due to international pressures, DPRK fills in the gap as an isolated regime that is by and largely impervious to international pressure.”

 The Rubin Center for Research in International Affairs reported the outsourcing partner of the two nations.
 “Increased visits to Iran by DPRK nuclear specialists in 2003 reportedly led to a DPRK-Iranian agreement for DPRK to either initiate or accelerate work with Iranians to develop nuclear warheads that could be fitted on the DPRK Nodong missiles that DPRK and Iran were jointly developing…

 “…So despite the 2007 National Intelligence Estimate stating that Iran in 2003 had halted weaponization of its nuclear program, this was the time that Iran outsourced to DPRK for proxy development of nuclear warheads and offered oil and gas shipments as payment. “